A general quantum circuit framework for Extended Wigner's Friend Scenarios: logically and causally consistent reasoning without absolute measurement events: Proofs of all results

+In the second equality above, we have summed over the same indices $\sum_{\aaa_i\in \mathtt{O}_i}$ in both occurences of the projectors $\pi_{\aaa_i}^{\M'_i}$ as the cross terms disappear due to the trace over $\M'_i$.
+Using this and \Cref{eq: standardQT_proof2}, we immediately obtain the following

-The right hand side is precisely the expression for the post-measurement state of $\mathtt{S}_i$ under the setting $x_i=1$ (in the case where we are not reasoning about a particular value $a_i$ of $\A_i$'s outcome), noting that by definition, $\pi_{a_i,1}^i:=\pi_{a_i}^{\Ss_i\M_i}$ (cf. \cref{eq: proj_settings}).
-Thus we have shown that $\A_i$'s measurement implements the following map on the system $\mathtt{S}_i$ irrespective of the setting $x_i$.
+The right hand side is precisely the expression for the post-measurement state of $\mathtt{S}'_i$ under the setting $x_i=1$ when using the trace preserving form of the evolution for this setting (c.f. \Cref{eq: proj_settings}).
+Thus we have shown that $\A'_i$'s measurement implements the following map on an arbitrary input state $\rho_{\mathtt{S}'_i}$ of the system $\mathtt{S}'_i$ irrespective of the setting $x'_i$.

 This map can equivalently be described as